CIAT-DAPA/lswms_forage_etl/README.md

 ```

-You will ned a private_key.json file associated with service_account placed in the base directory.This file is also in the .gitignore so it will not be exposed publicly when you push and updates to your repo.
+You will need a private_key.json file associated with service_account placed in the base directory.This file is also in the .gitignore so it will not be exposed publicly when you push and updates to your repo.

 ```